Dategad Fort Trek.

 History of Dategad

 Around 600 feet long by 180 feet wide, the fortification is extended fit and has a region of around 3 acres of land.
-The entrance is on the middle of the west side.
-One passage is 7 feet wide is chopped around 20 feet down from the highest point of the scarp.
+The entrance is in the middle of the west side.
+One passage is 7 feet wide and is chopped around 20 feet down from the highest point of the scarp.

 This entry contained a passage of a retiring pointed curve 10 feet high which has fallen in.
 Around twenty-rock-cut steps lead out on the top turning south partially up.
 In the corner of the fort is a picture of God Maruti.

 The walls are in remains and covered initially of extensive laterite pieces, well cut, and set up together without mortar.
 These must be the first structures however there are numerous cutting edge extensions.
-The wall initially had a loop holed parapet around 4 feet high.
+The wall initially had a loop-holed parapet around 4 feet high.

 On the east somewhat more than midway up is a curious cell.
 A few steps lead down around 8 feet into the rock in which a room clearly around 30 feet by 12 and 8 feet high has been made.
 It is very dull and two little gaps are made for light and air.

 The water cistern is constantly great and beautiful.
-The story is that the well has a place with the Koyna River and that a leaf mixed into that river at the suitable spot will be discovered coasting in this river.
+The story is that the well has a place with the Koyna River and that a leaf mixed into that river at a suitable spot will be discovered coasting in this river.
 There are two substantial tanks 3 feet square and a smaller one all said to be for the capacity of grain.

 This appears uncertain and they were more likely used to store water drawn from the huge well.